O365/python-o365/README.md

     else:
         event.decline("No way I'm comming, I'll be in Spain", send_response=False)  # decline the event but don't send a reponse to the organizer
 ```

+There are some known issues when working with [shared calendars](https://docs.microsoft.com/en-us/graph/known-issues#calendars) in Microsoft Graph.

 ## OneDrive
 The `Storage` class handles all functionality around One Drive and Document Library Storage in Sharepoint.